industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![Layer_2_configuration_after_onboarding_3](graphics/Layer_2_configuration_after_onboarding_3.png)

+## Configure PROFINET Driver in TIA Portal

+## Configure PROFINET IO Connector

+There are two ways how to configure the PROFINET IO Connector
+1. Directly in IED - using Common Configurator application (newest and preferable way): described in here
+2. In IEM - PROFINET IO Configuration Files (older and more complicated way): described in here

 ## Configure PROFINET IO Connector

 To read data from the PLC and provide the data, we will use PROFINET IO Connector to establish connection a with the PLC via PROFINET.